A UNIQUE ETHOS » PROFILE

 industry - not just standard jewellery makers but even those

 claiming to be ethical.
-Shocked by the pretense (greenwash) and
+Shocked by the greenwash and

-lack of genuine moral responsibility within the industry - Kerstin decided that the
+lack of meaningful responsibility within the industry - Kerstin decided that the

-to go it alone; offering goldsmith standard, bespoke pieces with
+to go it alone; a true eco-maverick offering high goldsmith standard bespoke pieces derived from genuine environmental principles.

 Kerstin: "There will always be room for improvement